Last Updated on May 12, 2022

 Pulsed Millimeter Waves and Their Dangers

-So here are the best things you can do to protect yourself and your family from these stronger radio waves.
+Here are the best things you can do to protect yourself and your family from these stronger radio waves.

 - Move routers to other rooms where the family does not “hang out” most often—limiting radiation from the main source.
+You should be at least 10 feet away from your WiFi router.

 - Watch the news and look for future studies.
 We still don’t know how 5G will affect our health in the future.
 You will need to stay informed of the risks and emerging ways to protect yourself and family.

-What it comes down to is that we live in a world where technology is rabidly progressing, and if we want to protect ourselves from 5G radiation, we’re going to have to do our own homework and utilize whatever shelters from this storm we can.
+What it comes down to is that we live in a world where technology is rapidly progressing, and if we want to protect ourselves from 5G radiation, we’re going to have to do our own homework and utilize whatever shelters from this storm we can.